Translations of this page:

 set bundle enable ipv6cp

-# Remote LAN subnet
+# Remote LAN subnet: Learned by ISIS

-set iface route 2001:db8:12::/64
+#set iface route 2001:db8:12::/64

 # Create a static pptp link called lvpnipv6